The following Manage Content solutions allow you to see the outcome of the Bazaarvoice moderation process for your UGC.

 Code Description Code Description CR Competitor references PRI Price mentioned IMG Inappropriate image SI Shipping and fulfillment MSR Misleading star rating URL Contains a URL PII Personally identifying information VAC Vacuous/irrelevant

 Non-editable—Moderators use non-editable codes when a review lacks useful content, such as a duplicate review or spam.
 When a review is tagged with one of these codes, the contributor receives an email with an empty review form and a submission link.
 The contributor can choose to submit a new review.

 Here are the non-editable codes:

 Code Description Code Description FL Language used does not match site SPM Duplicate or spam submissions GIU Inappropriate content VAC Vacuous/irrelevant LI Legally sensitive content WP Applies to different product PUX Lacks personal experience

 In addition to the general syndication guidelines, Bazaarvoice Content Network has defined additional guidelines for syndication.
 For example, some content may be syndicated for the sender, but not for the recipient.
-References to price, sales or promotions, or the location of purchase that appear in multiple locations may create confusion or introduce friction, and therefore are not allowed to be syndicated.
+References to price, customer service, shipping/delivery, or the location of purchase that appear in multiple locations may create confusion or introduce friction, and therefore are not allowed to be syndicated.